Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

-\subsection{What can we learn from SGR 1935+2154 and other magnetars?}
+\subsection{What can we learn from SGR~1935+2154 and other known magnetars?}

-The recent discovery of MJy-ms radio bursts from Galactic magnetar SGR 1935+2154 (\S~\ref{sec:2_2}) has given us potential new ways to explore the FRB/magnetar connection.
-Observations suggest that a bright SGR flare (such as might be seen from another galaxy as an FRB) might also be followed by several bursts, orders of magnitude weaker in fluence, in the days and weeks following the initial flare \citep{kirsten_2021_natas}.
+The recent discovery of a MJy-ms radio burst from the Galactic magnetar SGR~1935+2154 (\S~\ref{sec:2_2}) has given us potential new ways to explore the FRB---magnetar connection.
+Observations suggest that a bright SGR flare (such as might be seen from another galaxy as an FRB) might also be followed by several bursts, orders of magnitude weaker in fluence, in the days and weeks following the initial flare.
+Such bursts were seen in the case of SGR~1935+2154 \citep{kirsten_2021_natas}.
 Follow-up of nearby, bright FRBs of fluence $\gtrsim$10 Jy-ms with sensitive telescopes like FAST, GBT, or (in the future) CHORD or the SKA, could detect these lower fluence aftershocks.
-Hard X-ray flares coincident with (or slightly lagging) radio-detected FRBs might also prove telling.
-Such follow-up is already ongoing with the nearest reported FRB 20200120E in M81 \citep{bhardwaj_2021_apjl}.
-Similarly, searches for FRBs with spectra similar to that of the radio burst from SGR 1935+2154, seen by CHIME/FRB to be double-peaked and perhaps upward drifting in frequency, could lead to further insights.
+Hard X-ray flares coincident with (or slightly lagging) radio-detected FRBs might also prove telling (See Fig.~\ref{fig:sgr_x-ray}).
+Such follow-up is already ongoing with the nearest reported FRB~20200120E in M81 \citep{bhardwaj_2021_apjl_910}.
+Similarly, searches for FRBs with spectra similar to that of the radio burst from SGR~1935+2154, seen by CHIME/FRB to be double-peaked and perhaps upward drifting in frequency, could lead to further insights.

-Recent studies of the short gamma-ray burst (SGRB) population suggest that a handful of these sources with particularly (hard/soft) X-ray spectra post-burst are actually from extragalactic magnetar progenitors \citep{svinkin_2021_natur,roberts_2021_natur}.
+Recent studies of the short gamma-ray burst population suggest that a handful of these sources with particularly hard X-ray spectra post-burst are actually from extragalactic magnetar progenitors, and may be extragalactic versions of the `giant flares' that have been seen from some Galactic magnetars \citep{svinkin_2021_natur,roberts_2021_natur}.
 These results, while as yet unrelated to FRBs, provide direct evidence for highly energetic, observable behaviour from distant magnetars.
 Searches for similar X-ray emission following radio bursts might also provide insight into any relationship between FRBs and magnetars.

-Precise localisation of a larger number of FRBs will also help in this area, as milliarcsecond precision can help identify not only the source location in the host galaxy but also potentially associate it with a star forming region or other interesting area such as a globular cluster or H\textsc{ii} region.
-In the most nearby cases, it may even be possible to find FRBs co-located with a bright companion star through sensitive imaging with Hubble, JWST, or ground-based optical instruments.
+Precise localisation of a larger number of FRBs will also help in this area, as milliarcsecond precision can help identify not only the source location in the host galaxy but also potentially associate it with a star forming region or other interesting area such as a globular cluster or H\textsc{ii} region when radio interferometric localization is combined with deep optical imaging.
+In the most nearby cases, it may even be possible to find FRBs co-located with a bright companion star through sensitive imaging with {\it Hubble}, {\it James Webb Space Telescope}, or ground-based optical instruments using adaptive optics.